- Depressive Disorders

 This final technique to reduce anger must be practiced every day in order to be effective.
 It is necessary to write down angry thoughts regularly and to practice refuting them.
 As this becomes easier, you can better identify your thoughts when you are in a situation and begin to feel angry.
 By identifying distorted thoughts and replacing them with more adaptive ways of thinking, you can keep yourself from becoming overwhelmed by anger in difficult situations.

 Alcohol & Substance Abuse [top]

-Alcohol and Other Drug (AOD) programs at CI are offered through Personal Counseling Services (PCS).
-In collaboration with other areas on campus, PCS provides AOD services and programs throughout the year.
-PCS works not only with students who have problems involving AOD issues but assists students who choose to either abstain from using alcohol or who wish to continue the responsible use of alcohol.
+Alcohol and Other Drug (AOD) programs at CI are offered through Counseling and Psychological Services (CAPS).
+In collaboration with other areas on campus, CAPS provides AOD services and programs throughout the year.
+CAPS works not only with students who have problems involving AOD issues but assists students who choose to either abstain from using alcohol or who wish to continue the responsible use of alcohol.
 Students may also receive AOD counseling to help increase the awareness of risk factors and lifestyle decisions related to the use of alcohol and other drugs, and to foster the development of healthy coping skills.
 Our counselors will also make referrals to various on-campus and community resources including 12-step groups that hold meetings in the surrounding area.
 Students with serious or chronic problems with alcohol and other drugs may be referred to higher levels of treatment for intensive care.

 Information about Alcohol

 - What is a standard drink?

 - Who has an alcohol problem?

 - Alcohol and women

 A standard drink contains about 14 grams (~0.6 fluid ounces) of pure alcohol.
 Below are some approximate drink equivalents: